SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 INSPECTION (2023) - Inspecting the forestay turnbuckle should be done on the hard prior to launch where it's somewhat easier to find a dropped part.
 Just say'n.
 If you inspect it on the water it means more work, since sliding the drum/torque tube up to expose the turnbuckle demands that you remove the jib and not drop anything.

-By the way, inspecting the turnbuckle during the winter with snow on the ground is about as intelligent as inspecting it on the water!
-Naturally I inspected it on the water but at least I had a calm day and a dock to work from.
-I had to be careful since I was the only one at the club.
+"By the way, inspecting the turnbuckle during the winter with snow on the ground is about as intelligent as inspecting it on the water!
+Naturally I inspected Panache's turnbuckle on the water because I forgot.
+But at least I did this on a calm day before the jib was hoisted with both halyards attached to the pulpit to support the mast.
 Thankfully the temporary lock wires were still in place and the grease on the thread was still good after 5 years of service.
 No problems after all.
 Phew.

 However, in Spring 2024 I replaced the temporary wires with permanent SS wires.
-Nothing wrong with the temporary wires but I like SS better.
+Nothing wrong with the temporary wires but I like SS better."

 TOP